akingdom/akingdom.github.io/articles/tale-bread-salt-blood.md

      alt="Medieval illustration of a knight sharing food with a traveler, symbolizing a truce or covenant, emphasizing the moral choice." width="350" align="right" />

 Give ear to my tale and know thou that at times the **desert is indeed the master of all men**, for surely it forges truces deeper than the laws of mere men.
-And so it was, far from the gaze of Popes and Sultans, that three souls were glad for the warmth of meager flames from humble **thorn-scrub**, in the hollow of the cracked earth.
+And so it was that, far from the gaze of Popes and Sultans, three souls were glad for the warmth of meager flames from humble **thorn-scrub**, in the hollow of the cracked earth.
 The sun, that great furnace, had completed its journey and now the **evening stars sang over the western sky**.

 The very presence of these men spoke of war, yet the threads of the **All-Wise Eternal One** at times commend a peace, a respite, which only a fool ignores.